1995parham-teaching/interviews/questions/README.md

 - Process vs Threads
 - Multi-thread application programming experience
-- How we can get the processes list in linux (`ps`)
+- How we can get the processes list on Linux (`ps`)
 - Do you know `grep`?
-- What are the process states in Linux?
+- What are the process states on Linux?
 (If candidate does not know about the process states name, questioner can read below states and wait to describe at least 3)
   - Ready
   - Running
   - Blocked or wait
   - Terminated or Completed
   - Zombie
 - What command would you use to check how much memory is being used by Linux?

-  - free -m
+  - `free -m`
-  - vmstat
+  - `vmstat`
-  - top
+  - `top`
-  - htop
+  - `htop`
-  - cat /proc/meminfo. (+)
+  - `cat /proc/meminfo`. (+)

 - What is the difference between `. ~/file` and source `~/file`
   - `./test.sh` runs test.sh as a separate program.
 It may happen to be a bash script, if the file test.sh starts with `#!/bin/bash`.
 But it could be something else altogether.
   - `. ./test.sh` executes the code of the file `test.sh` inside the running instance of bash.
-It works as if the content file `test.sh` had been included textually instead of the . ./test.sh line.
+It works as if the content file `test.sh` had been included textually instead of the `. ./test.sh` line.
-    (Almost: there are a few details that differ, such as the value of $BASH_LINENO, and the behavior of the return builtin.)
+    (Almost: there are a few details that differ, such as the value of `$BASH_LINENO`, and the behavior of the return built-in.)

 ## Networking